biocorecrg/advanced_linux_2019/parsing.md

 <a name="module1_parsing"></a>
 <h3>Manipulate files, piping, parsing, reformatting</h3>

-Parsing a file means extracting meaningful parts from a data source.
-In few words if you have table and are interested only in a number of columnes, extracting those columnes can be an example of **parsing**.
+Parsing a file means extracting meaningful parts from a data source. <br>
+In few words if you have table and are interested only in a number of columns, extracting those columns can be an example of **parsing**. <br>
 In our case, for example, we can extract the name of our sequences by using again the program **grep** and redirecting the output to a new file.

 ```{bash}
 grep ">" Escherichia_coli_bl21_gold_de3_plyss_ag_.ASM2366v1.pep.all.fa > seq_names.txt